EOG Resources beats profit estimate as crude prices rebound

-U.S. oil and gas producer EOG Resources Inc (EOG.N) beat analysts' estimate for first-quarter profit and declared a special dividend of $1 per share on Thursday, as COVID-19 vaccine rollouts and increased travel demand lift crude prices.
+(Reuters) -U.S. oil and gas producer EOG Resources Inc beat analysts’ estimate for first-quarter profit and declared a special dividend of $1 per share on Thursday, as COVID-19 vaccine rollouts and increased travel demand lift crude prices.

 U.S. crude prices gained 23% in the first quarter after the pandemic hammered fuel demand in 2020, sparking optimism among shale producers.